 Cotton percale?
 Sateen?
 Silk?
 “Bedsheets are the most important thing in the world,” muses Bunny Williams, who has been decorating Upper East Side apartments and Connecticut country homes for over 30 years.
 Because if you’re going to spend one-third of your life between the sheets, shouldn’t they feel fabulous?
-Here, Williams, along with some other very particular New York tastemakers — Sheila Bridges, Kai Avent-deLeon, and Aelfie Oudghiri — tells us the best sheets to buy.
+Here, Williams, along with some other very particular New York tastemakers — Sheila Bridges, Kai Avent-deLeon, and Aelfie Oudghiri — tells us the best bed sheets to buy.
+(We also went and found the best-reviewed bed sheets on Amazon, if you’re interested.)

 “The go-to sheets I choose for the majority of my projects.
 Clients love them for their comfort and accessibility, while I love their simple designs.
 There’s something uniquely versatile about them — it’s sophisticated enough for city life, but even in a country home it works perfectly against a more rustic backdrop.
 I never second-guess these sheets; more often than not they work for the interior I’m working on.” - Vicente Wolf, Designer